 Where Do I Drop Off Additional Documents?

 If we require additional information to complete your case, you must return to the Embassy with the pink sheet that you were given at the time of your interview.
-Unless otherwise instructed by consular staff, you may proceed to window two at the front gate between 1:00 PM and 3:00 PM on Sundays through Thursdays
+Unless otherwise instructed by consular staff, you may proceed to window two at the front gate between 1:00 PM and 2:30 PM on Sunday through Wednesday.

 What If I Am Late For My Appointment?